Great to have you here, Rush Limbaugh, meeting and surpassing all audience expectations every day.

 Rachel.

-You think there might be you think Holder and the boys are heading out to talk to the preachers because there's some panic that set in over Obama supporting gay marriage.
+You think there might be, you think Holder and the boys are heading out to talk to the preachers because there's some panic that set in over Obama supporting gay marriage.

-Black voters are not cool with it.
+Black voters are not cool with it?

-Yes, I I'm pretty sure because I've I've heard that a lot from you know, you talk to young people to even older people in African American communities, they are not really cool with that.
+Yes, I'm pretty sure because I've heard that a lot from, you know, you talk to young people, to even older people in African-American communities.

 Oh, yes.